News report | | 07-04-2021 | ±4 minutes reading time

 Are you planning to travel to Australia after the coronavirus pandemic?
 Check which visa is suitable for your trip.
 British and Irish citizens under the age of 31 who want to work in Australia (as a fruit picker, for example) need a Working Holiday visa.
 People who only travel to Australia for a holiday and do not intend to work there should apply for an eVisitor visa.
 This visa is a lot cheaper and easier to apply for.
 While the Working Holiday visa costs about £300,-, the eVisitor visa costs € 24,95.
 The Working Holiday visa usually takes several weeks to be granted.
 The eVisitor visa Australia, on the other hand, is granted in an average of five days.

-Take note: this news article about the visa for Australia is more than one year old.
+Please note: this news article about the visa for Australia is more than one year old.
 It might contain outdated information and advice, and no rights can therefore be derived from this article.
 Are you going on a trip soon and do you wish to do know what rules currently apply?
 Read all about the up-to-date information about the visa for Australia.

-e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the Australia visa. e-Visa.ie acts as an intermediary and is in no way part of any government.
+e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the Australia visa. e-Visa.ie is an official partner of the International Air Transport Association, IATA, with membership number 57231226, acts as an intermediary, is no law firm, nor does it employ lawyers, does not provide legal advice, and is in no way part of any government.
 You can also apply for a visa directly with the immigration service (0 AUD per visa, via immi.homeaffairs.gov.au).
 However, not with our level of support.
 If you submit your application via e-Visa.ie, our support centre is available to you 24/7.
 In addition, we manually check your application and all the documents you provide before submitting it to the immigration authorities on your behalf.
 If we suspect any errors or omissions while doing so, we will personally contact you to ensure that your application can still be processed quickly and correctly.
 To use our services, you pay us 0 AUD in consular fees, which we pay to the immigration service on your behalf, as well as € 24,95 in service fees as compensation for our services, including VAT.
 Our services have saved many travellers from major problems during their trip.
 Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous Australia visa was rejected for the same traveller).
 Read more about our services here.